 Clients who sign up with ClinicSource are provided with an executed BAA as part of their service agreement.

-As part of the process, you need to send a copy of the evaluation record over to the referring physician for signature.
+Scenario: You need to get an authorization for treatment.
+As part of the process, you need to send a copy of the evaluation record to the referring physician for signature.
 Don’t email it unless the evaluation file has been encrypted and password protected.
-How do you do that?
-Convert the file to a PDF and then password-protect the PDF.
+One way to do that is to convert the file to a PDF and then password-protect the PDF.

 You could set up your own audit policies and manually track precisely which therapists and back office personnel access or modify records and when.
-That is risky, cumbersome and far from foolproof.
+That is risky, cumbersome, and far from foolproof.
 Producing the required written reports on short notice could be a time-consuming nightmare that turns your clinic upside down.

 The Office of the National Coordinator for Health Information Technology (ONC) Health IT Certification Program was created to review standards, implementation, and certification criteria set by the HHS secretary.

 Avoid costly fines and criminal charges by protecting ePHI with an ONC–certified practice management system like ClinicSource.
-Encrypt and password-protect sensitive data, keep backups offsite, handle BAAs, send secure communications and keep an audit trail.
+Encrypt and password-protect sensitive data, keep backups offsite, handle BAAs, send secure communications, and keep an audit trail.

-Schedule a Free Demo to learn more, or call (888) 215-4527.
+Schedule a free demo to learn more about how ClinicSource can help you stay HIPAA compliant, or call (888) 215-4527.